Meet Jordy Mendoza, a first-generation college graduate from Houston who has achieved academic and career success as a OneGoal alum.

 Korynn Schooley, Vice President, College Access of Achieve Atlanta shared, “Summer melt can look like many things beyond simply not going to college.
 ‘Melting’ can also mean students changing plans last-minute that might negatively impact them in the long-run, like enrolling in a school that is cheaper but that isn’t a strong academic match.”
 These changes often lead to students being less likely to earn their degrees.
 “When you think about it with this broader scope, it’s a reality check for the people on the ground supporting students (counselors, teachers, and others) just how common summer melt is among recent high school graduates.”

 Preventing + Addressing Summer Melt

 Preventing summer melt before it happens is built into how OneGoal works.
-We intentionally created a model that bridges high school to postsecondary, proactively supporting all of our students (Fellows) for an entire year out of high school regardless of their postsecondary enrollment status.
+Our classroom-based model that bridges high school to postsecondary, proactively supporting all of our students (Fellows) for an entire year out of high school regardless of their postsecondary enrollment status.
 As Krismin Inocentes Bell, Executive Director of OneGoal in the Bay Area, describes, “During the summer after high school graduation, all students can expect to meet with a coach at least once a month, receive weekly text nudges and a monthly newsletter, and our students can request emergency funding to address financial obstacles standing in the way of enrollment.”